 Under normal conditions, the Company has a minimum target on the Solvency II ratio set at 150% of SCR.
 The Solvency II ratio is calculated on a quarterly basis for regulatory requirements.
-It is also tested on a number of different scenarios considering the short, medium- and long-term time horizon, within the ORSA process, mainly to understand and anticipate the consequences of potential adverse developments in the Company's risk profile.
+It is also tested on a number of different scenarios considering the short, medium and long-term time horizon, within the ORSA process, mainly to understand and anticipate the consequences of potential adverse developments in the Company's risk profile.

-The Solvency II ratio of the Company is resilient over a number of different scenarios tested within the ORSA, showing relatively narrow changes from the base position.
+The Solvency II ratio of the Company is resilient over a number of different scenarios tested within the ORSA over the short, medium and long-term horizon.

-The composition of the Company's capital requirement at YE19 is given below, divided by the relevant SCR modules (before the benefit of diversification by SCR risk module is applied).
+The composition of the Company's capital requirement at the end of 2020 is given below, divided by the relevant SCR modules (before the benefit of diversification by SCR risk module is applied).